MartinSGill/TodoTxtJs/README.md

 These include only headline feature changes.
 See the commits for full details.

+* v1.4 - Support for informal dates, New Notification UI
 * v1.3 - Custom Sorting
 * v1.2 - Themes support
 * v1.1 - Support for due-date and metadata.